goodcleanfun/stack/README.md

-# linked_list
+# stack
-A memory-pooled generic linked-list implementation, including lock-free thread-safety using atomics if specified
+A memory-pooled generic stack implementation using a singly linked list, including lock-free thread-safety using atomics if specified